tsinghua-fib-lab/Activity-Simulation-SAND/README.md

 ``
 python app.py --dataset 'Foursquare' --mode 'train'
 ``

+or on the Mobile Operator dataset:

+``
+python app.py --dataset 'Mobile' --mode 'train'
+``

+or on the Synthetic Operator dataset:

+``
+python app.py --dataset 'Synthetic' --mode 'train'
+``

 The trained models are saved in ``model/TIME/``.

+## Simulation

-2.Use the following command to generate activity data on the `Foursquare` dataset:
+Use the following command to generate activity data on the `Foursquare` dataset:

 ``
 cd SAND;